paulderson/ardynia/README.md

 The makefile is expecting to find the Arduino IDE at `$HOME/.arduino_ide`.
 I followed [this blog post](https://jonblack.me/how-to-program-the-arduino-using-vim/) to set it all up.

-I am building the game on Ubuntu.
-I also suspect Mac OSX would work fine.
-No idea about Windows.

 If all is setup correctly, then `make` will build the game, and `make clean` deletes the build artifacts.
-There is also `make emu` to launch the game in ProjectABE, but that is specific to my machine and unlikely to work for anyone else (TODO, fix this)

 ## Generating Assets